+Waxy Semillon aromas enhanced by the herbal and mineral freshness of Sauvignon Blanc and creaminess of Chardonnay combine in a crisp wine full of apple and lemon zestiness.
 The Chardonnay gives this wine its finesse and elegance, the Sauvignon its subtle aroma of hazelnuts and exotic fruits, and the Semillon provides roundness, length and finesse.
-The result is an elegant wine with a complex aroma of spice, pineapple and nuts which is followed through on the palate.
-Medium-bodied, balanced acidity and a medium to long finish.
+The result is an elegant wine with complex aromas of spice, pineapple and nutty notes which follow through onto the palate.